tarwn/lessthandot-hugo/blogs/content/posts/2010-09-10-when-can-you-grab-rowcount-into-a-variab.md

 > Statements that make an assignment in a query or use RETURN in a query set the @@ROWCOUNT value to the number of rows affected or read by the query, for example: SELECT @local_variable = c1 FROM t1.

-Let&#8217;s take a look at another rather silly example
+Let's take a look at another rather silly example

 sql
 DECLARE @SomeCount INT